Tank Abbott: Return (2003–2013)

 In 2011 Abbott participated in an unsanctioned "backyard brawl" against Scott Ferrozzo, whom he previously fought at UFC 11.
 Abbott knocked down Ferrozzo early with a punch, before taking his back and holding dominant position for over 15 minutes, occasionally landing punches.
 He was declared the winner via unanimous decision.

-At King of the Cage: Fighting Legends, on April 13, 2013, Abbott was defeated by longtime veteran Ruben "Warpath" Villareal by way of a 2nd-round TKO.
+Bouncing back with a win following his loss to Slice, At King of the Cage: Fighting Legends, on April 13, 2013, Abbott fought for the Superfight Championship.
+He was defeated by longtime veteran Ruben "Warpath" Villareal by way of a 2nd-round TKO.

 Abbott was expected to face fellow MMA veteran Dan Severn for the upstart UR Fight promotion on March 20, 2016.
 The contest was cancelled the day prior to the event as Abbott could not pass the required medical tests per the Arizona Fight Commission.

 Professional wrestling career

 World Championship Wrestling (1999–2000)

 Abbott worked as a professional wrestler with World Championship Wrestling (WCW); initially he was brought in as an opponent for Goldberg, on the understanding he was a "legitimate" fighter—who could render any opponent unconscious with a single punch, which became his wrestling finisher, 'The Phantom Right'—and could boost Goldberg's reputation.
 This feud, however, never developed.

 Mere days prior to the Souled Out pay-per-view in 2000, WCW head writer Vince Russo was given the responsibility of booking a match to crown a new WCW World Heavyweight Champion.
 This came at the news that both WCW Champion Bret Hart and Jeff Jarrett, two of the company's top performers, were injured and could not participate at the event.
 To the dismay of company officials, Russo suggested having the mid-card Abbott win the Championship, but only to hold it briefly.
 The scenario would not take place, and Russo was consequently released from WCW while other bookers composed the Souled Out card, choosing Chris Benoit to win the belt.
 Abbott instead faced Jerry Flynn, a legitimate black belt in taekwondo and defeated him on the pay-per-view.

+At the Superbrawl pay-per-view in 2000, Abbott was taking on Big Al in a leather jacket on a pole match.
+During the match, Abbott pulled a knife on Big Al, holding it to Al's throat and shouting "I could fucking kill you!"
+The cameras cut away as Mark Madden shouted, "I think he is trying to skin him!"
+Abbott would win the match, but his push virtually ended at that point.

-He was then featured in segments with the boy band parody stable, 3 Count as their "biggest fan".
+He was featured in segments with the boy band parody stable, 3 Count as their "biggest fan".
 He began feuding with the stable after they would not let him join the band; the feud ended when Abbott was released from WCW.